Justice and Community Change Pathway

 • Participate in GIV Day or other one-time service opportunities

-• Attend a meeting of a social justice- or an environmental justice-focused student organization
+• Participate in a social justice or environmental justice focused student organization

 • Publish an opinion about a social justice related topic in The Gettysburgian